PiyushX23/PiyushX23.github.io/_pages/iTRACE.md

 **Some Known issues**

 Due to the abrupt ocean bathymetry change at 14 and 12ka, our model produced unrealistic short and abrupt shocks in some regions.
-Independent sensitivity experiments of several hundreds of years are performed at 14 and 12ka with the ice-sheet change and bathymetry change implemented ~200 years apart.
-These experiments show that the shock responses can be considered largely as a linear superposition to the bathymetry and ice-sheet changes.
+Independent sensitivity experiments were conducted over several hundred years at 14 and 12ka, with ice-sheet and bathymetry changes implemented approximately 200 years apart.
+The results of these experiments reveal that the shock responses can be predominantly regarded as a linear superposition of the bathymetry and ice-sheet changes.